-This is a ‘guest post’ by my very talented friend Carly (her own blog can be found here: Teacup in the Bay)).
+This is a guest post by my friend Carly (her own blog can be found here: Teacup in the Bay)).
 Carly reviews The Easter Parade by Richard Yates, which I’m ashamed to say I haven’t actually read (though I loved both Young Hearts Crying and Revolutionary Road when I finally got round to them last year).
-So, enjoy Carly’s review and please check out her amazing blog…

 A confession: I love a sad story.
 Not page-turning tragedy, or delicious melodrama mind – just plain old sadness that lingers long in my mind after I finish a novel.